 2. Design of Structures: Steel, Concrete and Masonry Structures:

 2.1 Structural Steel Design: Structural Steel: Factors of safety and load factors.
 Riveted, bolted and welded joints and connections.
-Design of tension and compression member, beams of built up section, riveted and welded plate girders, gantry girders, stancheons with battens and lacings.
+Design of tension and compression member, beams of built-up section, riveted and welded plate girders, gantry girders, stancheons with battens and lacings.

 2.2 Design of Concrete and Masonry Structures: Concept of mix design.
-Reinforced Concrete: Working Stress and Limit State method of design– Recommendations of I.S. codes Design of one way and two way slabs, stair-case slabs, simple and continuous beams of rectangular, T and L sections.
+Reinforced Concrete: Working Stress and Limit State method of design– Recommendations of I.S. codes Design of one way and two-way slabs, stair-case slabs, simple and continuous beams of rectangular, T and L sections.
 Compression members under direct load with or without eccentricity, Cantilever and Counter fort type retaining walls.
-Water tanks: Design requirements for Rectangular and circular tanks resting on ground.
+Water tanks: Design requirements for Rectangular and circular tanks resting on the ground.
 Prestressed concrete: Methods and systems of prestressing, anchorages, Analysis and design of sections for flexure based on working stress, loss of prestress.
 Design of brick masonry as per I.S.
 Codes

 3. Fluid Mechanics, Open Channel Flow and Hydraulic Machines:

 3.1 Fluid Mechanics: Fluid properties and their role in a fluid motion, fluid statics including forces acting on plane and curved surfaces.
 Kinematics and Dynamics of Fluid flow: Velocity and accelerations, streamlines, equation of continuity, irrotational and rotational flow, velocity potential and stream functions.
 Continuity, momentum and energy equation, Navier-Stokes equation, Euler’s equation of motion, application to fluid flow problems, pipe flow, sluice gates, weirs.